-The City of Fruitland Park is taking a proactive stance to promote the economic development in the area.
+The City of Fruitland Park is taking a proactive stance to promote economic development in the area.
 The Commission is revitalizing the City for residents of all ages to enjoy.
-There were several properties acquired that will be used for recreational purposes in the future.
-Additionally, Community Redevelopment Agency funds were utilized to relocate utilities for the widening of 466a in Phase 1.
+There were several properties acquired that will be used for recreational purposes in the Community future.
+Additionally, Redevelopment Agency funds were utilized to renovate Veterans Park, repair eight sidewalks, and repave nine streets.